SHREYAPANDEY7/Amazon-Data-Scraper/README.md

 # Amazon-Data-Scraper

+DESCRIPTION

 A simple script to scrape Title, Price and Ratings for iPhone 13 using the Python package requests to retrieve the content and Beautifulsoup4 to parse the retrieved content.
+And to create an excel file using the python codes itself with periodic storing to track changes in price and ratings for the product.